 If you’re not in an intimate relationship, but are interested in starting one, it can be hard to get things going if depression is weighing you down.
 Below are some tips that can help get you into the game.

-It’s important to keep in mind that, if you’re severely depressed and having a hard time keeping up with daily tasks, you may want to focus more on your own health before looking for a relationship.
-Our Practical Tips and information on Professional Services can help.
+It’s important to keep in mind that, if you’re severely depressed and having a hard time keeping up with daily tasks, you may want to focus more on your own health before looking for a relationship – our Tips and Skills section and information on Building a Support Team can help.

 Here are some tips to consider if you’re looking to start a new relationship: